 Lack of awareness about comparison shopping is a key reason.
-There are so many products, each a little more complex than the other: 30 Year-Fixed, 15 Year-Fixed, 5/1 ARM, 7/1 ARM, 10/1 ARM, Reverse Mortgages, Home Equity Line of Credit, Refinances, Home Possible, Home Ready, FHA, 203K, and the list goes on.
+There are so many products, each a little more complex than the other: Fixed rate mortgage, adjustable rate mortgage, reverse mortgages, second lien mortgage, Home Equity Line of Credit, Refinances, Home Possible, Home Ready, FHA, renovation loans and the list goes on.

 On top of that, all the jargon associated with each mortgage product just overwhelms people.
 To make matters worse, within each of these, there are nuances that make it even harder to understand.
 So, what do people do amidst all this confusion?The hard part is filling out a separate application form for each mortgage lender with lengthy details over and over again.
 And that's tedious.
 Click To Tweet

 They tend to pick the first mortgage lender their real estate agent suggests.
 But a real estate agent may have an affiliated business arrangement with a lender, incentivizing them to sell what is financially more beneficial to them than to you.